 - Each room needs a unique

-needs to be populated with each room directly connected with a door in the current room.- To avoid mistakes, you should use the
+needs to be populated with each room directly connected with a door in the current room.
+(Rooms that share doors)- To avoid mistakes, you should use the

 Quick Add Connecting Rooms